erjantj/chat-app/readme.md

 All configuration fies stored in config folder.
 It includes also config for JWT and Websocket service.
 By default configs set up for local usage.
 To override defaults just copy `.env.example` file as `.env` and write new configs there.

 ### Tests
 App supports unit testing.
 Tests folder contains all test classes.
 Database transactions used for databse testing, so no data will be currapted on local server.
-By far is only messages test.
+By far there is only messages test.
 To run tests you can use command:

 ```
 composer test